Hermosa Beach, California: Parks and recreation

 The wide flat beach makes Hermosa Beach one of the most popular places to play beach volleyball, from professional to amateur.
 Hermosa Beach is home to the AVP Hermosa Beach Open tournament, and several amateur CBVA tournaments during the year.
 The Strand stretches north to Santa Monica and south to Redondo Beach, and is a popular place for walkers, joggers and biking.
 Of the three Beach Cities, only Hermosa Beach owns its own beach.
 The other two cities' beaches are owned by the county of Los Angeles.

 Running parallel to The Strand is a lovely linear trail known today as the Hermosa Valley Greenbelt.
 Once part of a railroad easement, this narrow 24 acre strip had long been the subject of heated controversy and pressure from various commercial interests.
 After years of litigation and wrangling, the city was poised to permit intensive retail and condominium development in the mid-1980s when a grassroots group spearheaded by activist Rosamond Fogg forced the matter to a vote.
 The City Council at the time was divided over whether the matter was of much importance but after an energetic and passionate campaign, the citizens found that the greenbelt was a vital recreational resource and mandated its preservation for the use and enjoyment of residents and visitors.
 This ballot initiative passed by almost 87%, the highest in California history.
 On the same Ballot, the public approved a referendum added a utility user's tax by 2% to help pay for the purchase, to be sunset after the property was acquired.
 As a result, the Hermosa Valley Greenbelt has the quality of a rural country lane, home to the monarch butterfly and many bird and animal species.
 At any time of day or night joggers and walkers enjoy its soft woodchip trails and graceful landscaping.
 The Greenbelt is also now part of the federal rails to trails network.
 The AIA R/UDAT (Regional/Urban Design Assistance Team) found that Hermosa Beach, thanks in large part to the existence of the Greenbelt, was a "world class pedestrian city".

 Government

 Local government

 According to the 2009 Comprehensive Annual Financial Report, the city's various funds had $32.4 million in revenues, $33.9 million in expenditures, $93.8 million in total assets, $12.2 million in total liabilities, and $23.0 million in cash and investments.

-The structure of the management and coordination of city services is: